nextflow-io/nextflow/docs/config.rst

         region = '<REGION IDENTIFIER>'
     }

-Click the following link to lean more about `AWS Security Credentials <http://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html>`_.
+Click the following link to learn more about `AWS Security Credentials <http://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html>`_.

 Advanced client configuration options can be set by using the ``client`` attribute.
 The following properties can be used: